 In this case, we've emulated the IF function using two adjustable cells and one constraint.
 For each of the scenarios, we've added an adjustable cell in columns G and H. Then, we use a constraint to force the adjustable cell in column G to be equal-to the amount the scenario return is Over the target return, or zero if the return is less-than the target.
-The adjustable cell in column H is likewise required to be equal-to the amount the scenario return or zero if the return is greater-than the target.
+The adjustable cell in column G is likewise required to be equal-to the amount the scenario return is Over the target return, or zero if the return is greater-than the target.